mountaindust/Planktos/README.md

 Currently, Planktos has built-in capabilities to load either time-independent or time-dependent 2D or 3D fluid velocity data specified on a regular mesh.
-ASCII vtk format is supported, as well as ASCII vtu files from COMSOL (single-time data only).
-More regular grid formats, especially if part of the open-source VTK format, may be supported in the future; please contact the author (cstric12@utk.edu) if you have a format you would like to see supported.
+ASCII vtk format is supported, as well as ASCII vtu files from COMSOL (single-time data only) and NetCDF.
+More regular grid formats, especially if part of open-source formats, may be supported in the future; please contact the author (cstric12@utk.edu) if you have a format you would like to see supported.
 A few analytical, 1D flow fields are also available and can be generated in either 2D or 3D environments; these include Brinkman flow, two layer channel flow, and canopy flow.
 Flow fields